 Raising Puppies to Be Brave: The Top 10 Ways to Create Confident Dogs

-Breeders and owners can do many things when raising puppies to be confident, stable adults.
+Breeders and owners can do many things to raise puppies to be confident, stable adult dogs.

 1. Pick Self-Confident Parents.

-Breeding stock selection is key.
-Fearful dogs, both fathers and mothers, may pass their fears on to their offspring.
-Conversely, confident parents tend to produce more confident puppies BUT confident dogs are as much made as born so read on for things you can do to help your puppies become stable, confident dogs.
+Breeding stock selection is essential to producing confident dogs.
+Fearful dogs, both fathers and mothers, may pass their fears on to their offspring (and grandpups) while stable parents tend to produce more confident puppies.
+However, confident dogs are as much made as born so read on for nine more things you can do to help your puppies become stable, confident dogs.

 2. Pick Good Mothers.

 Nurture also plays a big role, starting with mothering.
 There is strong evidence that attentive, doting mothers raise more confident offspring, even if those babies’ natural mothers were timid.
+A January 2016 study in Nature showed that doting dog mothers produce more outgoing pups that readily explore the world around them and are less aggressive.
 The reverse is also true.
-Poor moms that ignore or worse correct their pups too harshly can reduce the confidence of inherently bold puppies.
+Poor moms that ignore or worse yet, correct their pups too harshly can reduce the confidence of inherently bold puppies.

 3. Handle Your Puppies.